open-sauced/open-sauced/TRIAGE_GUIDE.md

 ## Issue Triage Process

 When a new issue or pull request is opened the issue will be labled with `needs triage`.
-If a traige team member is available they can help make sure all the required information is provided.
+If a triage team member is available they can help make sure all the required information is provided.
 Depending on the issue or PR there are several next labels they can add for further
 classification: